rainlanguage/dotrain/README.md

 ![](./assets/rainlang-banner.svg)

-# **Dotrain/Rainlang - Standalone**
+# **Rain Language**
-The Rain language (dotrain and rainlang) standalone package written in typescript encapsulates language compiler/decompiler and language services (in [LSP specs](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/)).
-This is well suited for editors and IDE support, which can be intracted with directly through API and/or be used in tools like Slate and/or be utilized in any text editor that supports [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) such as vscode, monaco or codemirror.
+The Rain language server protocol ([LSP](https://microsoft.github.io/language-server-protocol/)) implementation (language services) and .rain compiler written in rust and made available for NodeJs and broswers through [wasm-bindgen](https://rustwasm.github.io/docs/wasm-bindgen/) in Typescript/Javascript which makes it well suited for editors and IDEs (as it is used in Rainlang vscode and codemirror language extension).
 - Dotrain specs can be found [here](https://github.com/rainprotocol/specs/blob/main/dotrain.md)
 - Rainlang specs can be found [here](https://github.com/rainprotocol/specs/blob/main/rainlang.md)
 - Dotrain has been implemented for vscode and codemirror, see [rainlang-vscode](https://github.com/rainprotocol/rainlang-vscode) and [rainlang-codemirror](https://github.com/rainprotocol/rainlang-codemirror) repositories for more details.